 Duty of care is one element in a medical malpractice case.
 You must show that the professional who you are taking to court for malpractice had a level of duty of care for your loved one.
-If you cannot prove that professional was entrusted with caring for your loved one, then you do not have a case.
+If you cannot prove that a professional was entrusted with caring for your loved one, then you do not have a case.

-In general, any person working in a nursing home will have some duty of care towards the residents in that nursing home.
+In general, any person working in a nursing home will have some duty of care toward the residents in that nursing home.
 For example, the kitchen staff is responsible for providing healthy and safe meals.
-The nursing staff is responsible for providing daily care, medications and other types of medical care to residents.
+The nursing staff is responsible for providing daily care, medications, and other types of medical care to residents.
 Each worker has some duty of care simply because he or she works at the facility.
 This information is for education and is not legal advice.